Can We Go Beyond Visual Features? Neural Tissue Relation Modeling for Relational Graph Analysis in Non-Melanoma Skin Histology: Experiments and Results

 \subsection{Discussion}

-\textbf{Resolution Impact.} In Tab.~\ref{tab:resolution_results}, we evaluate our model at three magnification levels.
+\paragraph{Resolution Impact.} In Tab.~\ref{tab:resolution_results}, we evaluate our model at three magnification levels.
 The 10x setting consistently outperforms both 2x and 5x with only marginal computational cost, confirming prior findings~\cite{thomasBase} that 10x images contain sufficient granularity for tissue-level analysis while minimizing overhead.
 While 2x and 5x magnifications retain broader morphological context, they often lose fine-grained features critical for accurate tissue boundary delineation.
 The minor performance drop from 10× to 5× highlights the resilience of NTRM’s relational modeling under lower-resolution inputs, demonstrating robust generalization across acquisition settings while preserving high segmentation fidelity.

-\textbf{Effect of Tissue Relationship Modeling. } We show the operational impact of the TRM module on segmentation refinement in Fig.~\ref{fig:trm_improvement}.
+\paragraph{Effect of Tissue Relationship Modeling. } We show the operational impact of the TRM module on segmentation refinement in Fig.~\ref{fig:trm_improvement}.
 The initial predictions, produced by the CNN decoder in isolation, show failure modes near complex boundaries - particularly at BCC-reticular interfaces and epithelial structures adjacent to keratin deposits.
 These misclassifications arise due to insufficient contextual reasoning across disjoint but functionally correlated tissue types.
 As depicted in the TRM pipeline (Fig.~\ref{fig:trm}), spatially contiguous regions are treated as graph nodes and connected via context-aware edges, allowing the network to explicitly reason over inter-tissue dependencies.
 The refined segmentation output captures granular class boundaries and suppresses spurious activations, as visually evident in the improvement overlay (right).
-This confirms the role of relational modeling in resolving biologically relevant structural ambiguities, rather than relying solely on visual proximity or texture.
+It shows relational modeling helps in resolving biologically relevant structural ambiguities, rather than relying solely on visual proximity/texture.

+Our results emphasize the importance of relational reasoning for complex tissue contexts.
+While conventional models rely primarily on texture and edge continuity, NTRM explicitly models biological adjacency and context through its graph-based TRM, which improves both boundary delineation and inter-class distinction.
+Our method outperforms all others on mean IoU and Dice, which are metrics more representative of segmentation fidelity in heterogeneous histological fields.
+Additionally, TRM’s modular design enables extension to other tissue-rich domains, offering interpretable and spatially structured refinement.

 We do not include ablation studies in this work due to the tight architectural integration of our design.
 The TRM module functions as a relational refinement layer inherently coupled with the encoder-decoder structure, ensuring a coherent information flow.
 We refrain from fragmenting its components (spatially-aware masked pooling, graph-based reasoning, and projection), as this may not yield interpretable insights and would compromise structural coherence.
 Rather than isolating individual effects, we focus on demonstrating the collective efficacy of modeling inter-tissue dependencies holistically within a unified framework.